2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Local path planning module

 \subsubsection{Waterway generation}

-To establish the simulation environment, we first sample a global path by interchanging straight and curved segments following the method described in \citet[Chapter 12]{fossen2021handbook}.
-In the following, we denote a \rd{real-valued} uniform distribution with support $[a,b]$ as $\mathcal{U}(a,b)$, an integer-valued uniform distribution with support $[a,b]$ as $\mathcal{DU}(a,b)$, and an exponential distribution with expectation $\beta$ as $Exp(\beta)$.
-The length of each straight river interval is generated according to $\unit[400]{m} + \mathcal{DU}(0, 32) \cdot \unit[50]{m}$, and the radii of the curves are sampled from $\unit[1000]{m} + \mathcal{DU}(0, 4000) \cdot \unit[1]{m}$.
+\rdd{In the following, we denote a real-valued uniform distribution with support $[a,b]$ as $\mathcal{U}(a,b)$, an integer-valued uniform distribution with support $[a,b]$ as $\mathcal{DU}(a,b)$, and an exponential distribution with expectation $\beta$ as $Exp(\beta)$.
+To establish the simulation environment, we first sample a global path by interchanging straight and curved segments following the method described in \citet[Chapter 12]{fossen2021handbook}.} The length of each straight river interval is generated according to $\unit[400]{m} + \mathcal{DU}(0, 32) \cdot \unit[50]{m}$, and the radii of the curves are sampled from $\unit[1000]{m} + \mathcal{DU}(0, 4000) \cdot \unit[1]{m}$.
 Additionally, the curve angles are generated from $60^\circ + \mathcal{DU}(0, 40) \cdot 1^\circ$.
 We randomly sample left or right curves, respectively.
 Furthermore, we construct another path by imposing a fixed offset of 200 meters to the global path.
 The second path is referred to as reversed global path and is responsible for generating the opposing traffic.

 Once we have established the global path, we proceed to create an IW by sampling water depths around it, following \cite{paulig2023robust}.
 Initially, we sample a maximum water depth in meters from $\text{clip}\left[Exp(35), 20, 100\right]$ with the clipping operation: $\text{clip}(x, l, u) = \min\left[u, \max(x,l)\right]$.
 The generated waterway has a maximum width of 500 meters.
 To introduce some variability to the depth data, we incorporate noise by adding realizations from $\mathcal{U}(-2, 2)$ in meters.
 We resample a generated waterway at the beginning of every fifth episode to keep the computational effort low.